Overlay

 • Details of the person who has passed away.

-After you have submitted the details, please speak to the closest next of kin or executor and ask them to contact us as soon as they can.
+After you've completed the form, please speak to the closest next of kin or executor and ask them to contact us as soon as they can.
 We can only close the deceased customer's estate after speaking with them.

-We'll also ask for certain documents, but it's ok it they aren't available right now.
-They can be sent to us when they're ready.
+We'll also ask for some documents, but it's ok if you don't have them right now.
+You can send them to us later.

 If you notified us of a death before 20th November 2023, you will have registered through our portal "Just Click & Notify".
 You can access this here via Click & Notify.